The finite dual coalgebra as a quantization of the maximal spectrum: Coalgebras as noncommutative discrete spaces

-\begin{lemma} The functor $\Dist \colon \fSch_k \to \fdcCoalg$ gives an equivalence between the category of schemes finite over $k$ and the category of finite-dimensional cocommutative $k$-coalgebras. \end{lemma}
+In fact~\eqref{eq:finite distributions} is an equivalence of categories as it is the composition of the contravariant equivalences from $\fSch$ to finite-dimensional commutative algebras and from the latter to $\fdCoalg$ (see also~\cite[Theorem~1.1]{takeuchi:formal}).
 In this sense, we imagine that finite-dimensional cocommutative coalgebras are ``the same as'' schemes finite over $k$.
 The covariance of the functor $\Dist$ suggests that we may view these coalgebras as the ``underlying (discrete) object'' of such $k$-schemes.